 79% and not the original, unrounded, relative score.

 Obviously I am too nice when it comes to grades.

 If the weighted average of all grade items, which is what determines

 your final grade in the course, comes out to

 that turns into

 80.8333...% turns into

 81% for the final grade.
-Not that in this example it would make a
+(Of course in this example that wouldn’t

 In most of my courses, assignments and projects account for a large portion of your final grade.
 You can find detailed information about specific assignments and projects on the relevant course website, but some general rules apply:

-Also note that you can submit an assignment as many times as you wish, we will grade only the last submission received before the deadline (but see Late Days and Grace Period, except for Summer Session courses).
-So if you are working on an assignment with multiple problems, you can submit once after you get done with each one.
+Also note that you can submit a project as many times as you wish, we will grade only the last submission received before the deadline (but see Late Days and Grace Period, except for Summer Session courses).
+So if you are working on a project with multiple problems, you can submit once after you get done with each one.
 That way you can be sure that we have at least a partial submission just in case you never get done with all the problems.
 Just make sure that each submission contains all finished problems as we will not “fish” different parts out of different submissions.